bailfunds/bailfunds.github.io/index.markdown

 ## National
 * [National Bail Fund Network](https://www.communityjusticeexchange.org/nbfn-directory) — *Avaliable to assist with coordination*
 * [Nationwide Bail Fund Split](https://secure.actblue.com/donate/bail_funds_george_floyd) — *If you have no particular place to donate, this link will split your donation among several Bail Funds*
-* [The Bail Project](https://secure.givelively.org/donate/the-bail-project) — *Centralized organization for individual cities without a Bail Fund, which may be providing protest support*
+* [The Bail Project](https://secure.givelively.org/donate/the-bail-project) — *Centralized national organization with regular bail posting in a number of individual cities, which may be providing protest support depending on city and bail amounts.*

 ## Alabama
 * [Montgomery Bail Out Fund](https://www.mgmbailout.com/)